instant-dev/instant/README.md

 Our development principles are straightforward:
 **instant.dev should work with any JavaScript stack and help you ship product faster**.
 You will notice that `instant.dev` is small.
-It is written in CommonJS.
-It is not built with TypeScript.
 Our experience is that the majority of database input errors comes from parsing user land input — like POST requests — at runtime; in that vein we've packaged type coercion and safety mechanisms into model lifecycle management with validations, verifications and transactions.

 With `instant.dev` you can: